Narrative Change

-The Lupine Collaborative’s approach is based on the understanding that Black women, non-binary, and transgender people are disproportionately impacted by environmental and climate change and must be abundantly and urgently resourced to implement solutions for the livelihood of themselves and their communities.
-Lupine insists that the solutions need to be as targeted and unrelenting as the systems designed to oppress, constrict, and cut us off from resources.
+The Lupine Collaborative’s approach is based on the reality that Black women, non-binary, and transgender people are disproportionately impacted by environmental & climate change and must be abundantly and urgently resourced to implement solutions for the livelihood of themselves and their communities.

 Lupine is situated in the lineage of the work of the members of the Combahee River Collective who stated, “We realize that the only people who care enough to work consistently for our liberation is us.
 Our politics evolve from a healthy love for ourselves, our sister, and our community which allows us to continue to struggle and work.”

-Furthermore, Lupine does this knowing when we center Black women, non-binary, and transgender people “...it would mean that everyone else would have to be free since our freedom would necessitate the destruction of all the systems of oppression.
+Furthermore, we do this knowing that when we center Black women, non-binary, and transgender people “...it would mean that everyone else would have to be free since our freedom would necessitate the destruction of all the systems of oppression.
 Always ally yourself with those on the bottom, on the margins, and at the periphery of the centers of power.” – Keeanga-Yamahtta Taylor.

 Why Lupine?

-When Black women, non-binary, and transgender people are resourced we act as facilitator plants in society and provide rich soil for others to root and thrive.
+Akin to Lupines, Black women, transgender, and non-binary people act as pioneer species in an ecosystem; improving and creating the conditions for themselves and others to root and thrive.

 Meet the Team